The Smart Set: Early years

 In 1900, American Civil War veteran and financier Colonel William d'Alton Mann sought to offer a cultural counterpart to his gossip magazine Town Topics, an infamous publication which he used for political and social gain among New York City's elite.
-Mann purportedly used his Town Topics investigators to gather embarrassing information about wealthy individuals in New York Society and would allow these individuals to suppress the articles in exchange for monetary remuneration.
-This questionable practice led many historians to suggest the latter magazine functioned more or less as a means for Mann to collect blackmail:
+Mann used his Town Topics investigators to gather embarrassing information about wealthy individuals in New York Society and would allow these individuals to suppress the articles in exchange for monetary remuneration.
+This practice led many historians to suggest the latter magazine functioned more or less as a means for Mann to collect blackmail:

 When conceiving his new publication entitled The Smart Set, Mann wished to include works "by, for and about 'The Four Hundred'," referring to Ward McAllister's claim that there were only 400 fashionable people in New York's upper society.
 As a so-called "pasha of the Gilded Age," Mann sought to provide sophisticated content that would reinforce the social values of New York's social elite.
-As such, Mann initially sought out those writers who were supposedly "from the ranks of the best society of Europe and America."
-Mann gave his new publication the subtitle "The Magazine of Cleverness."
+He sought out writers supposedly "from the ranks of the best society of Europe and America", and he gave his new publication the subtitle "The Magazine of Cleverness."

 Mann published the first issue of The Smart Set on March 10, 1900, under the editorship of young poet Arthur Grissom, who had also worked on Town Topics.
 As editor, Grissom created the formula of the magazine that would remain intact throughout the greater part of its existence: 160 pages containing a novelette, a short play, several poems, and witticisms to fill blank spaces.
 Its first cover, by Kay Womrath, "depicted a dancing couple in evening dress controlled by strings held by a grinning Pan; the slashing S's of the title were in vermilion.
 The price was twenty-five cents."
-Its earliest contributors included celebrated poets Ella Wheeler Wilcox, Bliss Carman and Clinton Scollard.
+Its earliest contributors included poets Ella Wheeler Wilcox, Bliss Carman and Clinton Scollard.

 Grissom was the first editor to publish works by O. Henry in The Smart Set, and O. Henry's short story, The Lotos and the Bottle, was published by Grissom "at the bargain rate of fifty dollars" in cash.
-However, after a very brief tenure as editor, Grissom died of typhoid fever in December 1901, and novelist Marvin Dana took over as editor, in the first of a series of managerial turnovers that would define the evolution of magazine until its termination.
+After a brief tenure as editor, however, Grissom died of typhoid fever in December 1901.
+Novelist Marvin Dana took over as editor, in the first of a series of managerial turnovers that would define the evolution of magazine until its termination.
 Dana formed an editorial triumvirate consisting of himself and two associate editors, Charles Hanson Towne and newspaper correspondent Henry Collins Walsh.